 Naumann’s May 17 Tweet read, “Maybe, just maybe, he [McKean] doesn’t want to send private financial information to a Democratic campaign organization masquerading as a newspaper?
 I asked him — here’s what he paid.
 You can invoice [Austin] Hein’s campaign for your work.”

-Austin Hein is a conservative activist who is running against McKean in the June 28 Republican primary race and previously had filed complaints against McKean for being registered to vote at the vacant plot of land.
+Austin Hein is a conservative activist who ran against McKean in the June 28 Republican primary race and previously had filed complaints against McKean for being registered to vote at the vacant plot of land.
 Those complaints were later dismissed.

 The photo of the check attached to Naumann’s Tweet appears to have been cut off, with no name or date showing.
 But the amount paid is within the range of what McKean had previously claimed to have paid for the property — he said he had paid “over $130,000” but did not give an exact amount.